On 1 July 2021, the UK's Graduate visa opened for applications. But what could this mean for you?

 The rules may be different if you couldn't study in the UK because of Covid-19 - so, check here to be sure.

-You can't extend the Graduate visa so, once the two or three years are up, you will be able to go home having benefitted from a great professional and personal experience.
+The Graduate visa is a fixed-term visa, so you can't extend it.
+At the end of the time period, you'll be able to go home having benefitted from a great professional and personal experience.

-If you are in work, you could switch to the Skilled Worker visa.
-You will need to meet the eligibility criteria for this, but if you do, you can stay in the UK for up to fve years.
+If you're in work, you could switch to the Skilled Worker visa.
+You'll need to meet the eligibility criteria for this, but if you do, you can stay in the UK for up to fve years.
 This does contribute to settlement status.